Edinburgh lose away to depleted Benetton

 Edinburgh suffered defeat away to Benetton despite the Italians playing with 14 men for 70 minutes.

-The hosts lost Matteo Minozzi to an early red card for a reckless collision with Wes Goosen, but led 10-3 at the interval thanks to tries from Marcus Watson and Sebastian Negri.
+The hosts lost debutant Matteo Minozzi to an early red card for a reckless collision with Wes Goosen, but led 10-3 at the interval thanks to tries from Marcus Watson and Sebastian Negri.

-Edinburgh full-back Henry Immelman twice levelled the game with second-half scores but depleted Benetton found the decisive try on 67 minutes as Rhyno Smith added to Niccolo Cannone's try.
+Edinburgh full-back Henry Immelman twice levelled the game with second-half scores but depleted Benetton found the decisive try on 67 minutes as Rhyno Smith added to Niccolo Cannone's effort.

+It was a gritty showing from the home side, who had two spells with just 13 men and got off to a dreadful start.

+Charlie Savala knocked over a close-range penalty for Edinburgh before Minozzi was sent off after catching Goosen in the head with a high boot.

 Line-ups